NtRaiseHardError/NINA/README.md

 * Windows 10 x64 version 2004
 * Windows 10 x64 version 1903

+## Drawbacks

+The shellcode size limitation is whatever can fit into the targeted `RX` section.
+Perhaps use it as a stager?

 ## Something TODO

 * Fallback method to look for larger code caves within other modules if the executable image's is too small.